 Lina Juarbe Botella is a social and human rights activist with more than 20 years experience working to end violence against all women and girls.
-Lina currently serves as Director of Community Engagement for A Call to Men.
+Lina currently serves as Sr. Director of Community Engagement for A Call to Men.
 She is responsible for community partnerships and outreach, and works closely with schools and organizations to implement A Call to Men’s Live Respect Coaching Healthy, Respectful Manhood curriculum, of which she is a co-author.
 Juarbe Botella has a diverse and rich background, and describes herself as a community organizer and builder.
 She received the Living Legend Award for community organizing and her work against racism.
 She also received the Voices of Courage Award for her advocacy and leadership working alongside clergy sexual assault survivors.
 She received the Unsung Heroes award for her commitment, service, and leadership in the Latino community.
 She is the proud mother of eight beautiful children.
 Juarbe Botella was born and raised in Puerto Rico, and is located in the Midwest.